semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 Run Semgrep in your Continuous Integration (CI) pipeline to scan your repository for code vulnerabilities and other issues.
 This guide explains how to set up Semgrep in your pipeline without the use of Semgrep App.

-There are two general steps to setting up Semgrep in your CI pipeline manually:
+There are three general steps to setting up Semgrep in your CI pipeline manually:

 1. Set up the CI job or action to scan with Semgrep and receive an exit code.
+2. Test the CI job, which means you are able to view findings in the CI provider's log.
-2. Refine the CI job's parameters.
+3. Refine the CI job's parameters.
+It is easier to troubleshoot any parameters after testing that the job runs.

 ![Steps to integrate Semgrep in CI without Semgrep App](/img/semgrep-ci-overview-noapp.png "Steps to integrate Semgrep in CI without Semgrep App")
 *Figure 1.
 Steps to integrate Semgrep in CI manually.*